creativoma/frontend-code-test/README.md

 1) I started the process by forking the project and then cloning the repository to my local environment.
 Although these improvements were not set as requirements for the technical test, I decided to focus on improving the styles and improving the interface of the application before moving on to the functionalities.

 2) I then proceeded to tackle the documentation.
-It is important to note that I had no previous experience with these libraries, so I dedicated myself to carefully studying the guidelines of each one.
-Although I had some difficulties at first, I must admit that after going through the documentation again and running additional tests, I managed to get through without any major issues.
+It is important to note that I had no previous experience with these libraries, so I dedicated myself to studying the guidelines of each one.
+Although I had some difficulties at first, I must admit that after going through the documentation again and running tests on it, I managed to get through without any major issues.

-3)
+3) Second day of the project and I was able to apply more functionalities since they share a relationship with each other in their syntax.
+I had some strange behavior in the boxes that I solved by changing the data it took from the positioning.

+4)

 ## Screenshots of the solution